MaestroMetty/homeassistant-ship24-integration/README.md

 ## Installation

-### HACS (Not Yet)
+### HACS (Recommended)

 1. Open HACS in Home Assistant
 2. Go to Integrations
 3. Click the three dots in the top right
 4. Select "Custom repositories"
-5. Add this repository URL
+5. Add this repository URL: `https://github.com/maestrometty/homeassistant-ship24-integration`
+6. Select category: **Integration**
-6. Click "Install"
+7. Click "Install"

+#### Release Channels

+HACS supports multiple release channels for this integration:

+- **Stable** (default): Latest stable release - recommended for production use
+- **Beta**: Pre-release versions with new features - may contain bugs
+- **Test**: Development versions - for testing only, may be unstable
+- **Custom Version**: Install a specific version by tag (e.g., `v1.0.0`)

+To change the release channel in HACS:
+1. Go to HACS → Integrations
+2. Find "Ship24 Package Tracking"
+3. Click the three dots menu
+4. Select "Redownload" or "Reinstall"
+5. Choose your preferred release channel (stable/beta/test) or enter a custom version tag

+See [RELEASES.md](RELEASES.md) for information about the release process.

 ### Manual Installation

+1. Download the latest release from [Releases](https://github.com/maestrometty/homeassistant-ship24-integration/releases)
+2. Extract the `custom_components/ship24` folder
-1. Copy the `custom_components/ship24` folder to your Home Assistant `custom_components` directory
+3. Copy it to your Home Assistant `custom_components` directory
-2. Restart Home Assistant
+4. Restart Home Assistant
-3. Add the integration via Settings → Devices & Services → Add Integration
+5. Add the integration via Settings → Devices & Services → Add Integration

 ## Configuration